 With those limitations in mind, here’s what you need to know about foods to avoid with TED.

 If you've already been diagnosed with TED, avoiding foods with high amounts of iodine may help you feel better.
-Your health care provider may recommend a low-iodine diet if they believe it may improve your thyroid condition.
+Your healthcare provider may recommend a low-iodine diet if they believe it may improve your thyroid condition.

 Foods to avoid if you want to consume less iodine include: